Sinodun/draft-dprive-bcp-op/draft-ietf-dprive-bcp-op.md

 currently available e.g., [@SSL-Labs] or [@Internet.nl].

-Additionally operators could choose to engage the services of a third party auditor to verify their compliance with their published DROP statement.
+Additionally operators could choose to engage the services of a third party auditor to verify their compliance with their published RPS.

 # IANA considerations